jeevan1985/sam-audio/README.md

 ## Usage

-⚠️ Before using SAM Audio, please request access to the checkpoints on the SAM Audio Hugging Face [repo](https://huggingface.co/facebook/sam-audio).
+⚠️ Before using SAM Audio, please request access to the checkpoints on the SAM Audio Hugging Face [repo](https://huggingface.co/facebook/sam-audio-large).
 Once accepted, you need to be authenticated to download the checkpoints.
 You can do this by running the following [steps](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) (e.g. `hf auth login` after generating an access token.)

-### Available Models

-- `facebook/sam-audio-1b` - 1 billion parameter model
-- `facebook/sam-audio-3b` - 3 billion parameter model (recommended)

 ### Basic Text Prompting